Differentiable Multi-Target Causal Bayesian Experimental Design: Discussion

 \section{Discussion}

 {\textbf{Limitations:}} A primary limitation of our method is that it needs to estimate a posterior after every acquisition.
 While the proposed IWNMC estimator presents an interesting alternative, the designs are still non-adaptive.
-An interesting direction is to train a policy to be adaptive and propose new experiments in real-time.
+An interesting direction is to train a policy to design adaptive experiments~\citep{foster2021deep,greenewald2019sample}.

-{\textbf{Conclusion:}} We presented a gradient-based method for differentiable Bayesian Optimal Experimental for causal discovery.
-Our method allows not only for single-target but also various multi-target (constrained and unconstrained) batch acquisition of experiments.
-While prior work in Causal Bayesian Experimental Design relies on greedy approximations for the selection of a batch~\cite{agrawal2019abcd,tigas2022interventions} or black-box methods~\cite{toth2022active,tigas2022interventions} for optimizing over interventional states, our method utilizes gradient-based optimization procedures to simultaneously optimize for various design choices.
-Evaluation on different benchmarks suggests that our method is competitive with baselines.
+{\textbf{Conclusion:}} We present a gradient-based method for differentiable Bayesian optimal experimental design for causal discovery.
+Our method allows not only for single-target but also various multi-target (constrained and unconstrained) batch design of experiments.
+While prior work in relies on greedy approximations for the selection of a batch~\cite{agrawal2019abcd,tigas2022interventions} or black-box methods~\cite{toth2022active,tigas2022interventions} for optimizing over interventional states, our method utilizes gradient-based optimization procedures to simultaneously optimize for various design choices.
+Evaluation on different datasets suggests that our method is competitive with baselines.

+\looseness=-1\paragraph{Acknowledgements:} We would like to thank Berzelius computing from NSC Sweden for providing computational resource for some of the experiments of the paper.

 \begin{appendices}